theopn/leetcode/README.md

     }
     ```
     Hopefully you get the logic for removing duplicates from an array, keeping up to $n$ number of same elements.
+- **169. Majority Element [Easy, C++, Python]**: C++ solution is a simple solution using Hashmap.
+    It checks if the current value is the majority after we increment the counter in the Hashmap.
+    The Python code is something called "Boyer-Moore majority vote algorithm."
+    It's quite nice.

 ## Two Pointers